 10 temporary hubs in the city

-As part of the actions put in place by the System, 7 temporary hubs have been initially installed – now they are 10 – dedicated to the preparation of food aid packages intended to the elderly and fragile people have been opened.
+As part of the actions put in place by the System, 10 temporary hubs were installed and dedicated to the preparation of food aid packages intended to the elderly and fragile people have been opened.
 Recipients have been identified by the Milan’s Social Services, and non-profit operators.

 The service provides that the foodstuffs stored at the logistics center of the Banco Alimentare della Lombardia in Muggiò and at the Italian Red Cross – logistic center in Segrate, are redistributed during the week to the 10 local hubs in Milan, where the staff – composed by employees of the Municipality and volunteers of the associations – prepares food aid for selected people and families.

 More than 185 people have been involved in the project, including city employees, operators, volunteers and staff of transport companies for deliveries.

 The action reached a total of 20.744 people and 6.337 families in need with 616 tonnes of food in 15 weeks.